 Scrappy Mechanic: The juggling system gets a lot of heat from certain players as is, but the inclusion of Bounds starting in 6 hasn't helped in the slightest.
 God help you if you're cornered, up against a wall.
 Of course, the trick lies in actually reading your opponent and thus being able to block the openers for said juggles, but one mistake against a skilled enough player and you're dead meat (there's a reason they're called "touch of death" combos, after all).

 Serial Numbers Filed Off: An early 3D fighting game with a focus on more realistic martial arts starring a stoic spikey-haired young Japanese martial artist, a determined Chinese Action Girl with braids, a boisterous blonde American with a ridiculous hairstyle, a cocky blonde Kick Chick, a masked ninja from a Hidden Elf Village, an animal-themed professional wrestler, a Chinese Chef of Iron Kung-Fu master and a huge loudmouth brute.
-Are we talking about Virtua Fighter or the original Tekken here?
+Are we talking about Virtua Fighter (1993) or the original Tekken (1994) here?
+It's worth noting that both games had the same lead designer: Seiichi Ishii.
 For reference, the characters being described above fit either: Akira or Kazuya, Pai or Michelle, Jacky or Paul, Sarah or Nina, Kage-Maru or Yoshimitsu, Wolf or King, Lau or Law, Jeffry or Jack.